anjanayraina/Assignment4/README.md

 ## Event Logging
 The contract emits events for critical actions, providing transparency and enabling off-chain applications to react to changes within the wallet.

-## Reentrancy Protection
-The ReentrancyGuard from OpenZeppelin is used to prevent reentrancy attacks, a common security vulnerability in smart contracts that handle external calls transferring Ether or tokens.

 ## Ether Management
 The contract is designed to handle Ether transactions.
 It includes a receive function to accept direct Ether transfers into the contract's balance.